Elvis and Me: Affairs with other women

 Conversely, she writes about Presley's double standard for his own behavior.
 His promiscuity with other women led to several confrontations.
 Priscilla says she was aware he had been dating Anita Wood, a girl from Memphis, Tennessee, when they first met in Germany and that he had continued the relationship for nearly two years, following his discharge from the Army.
 When he asked Priscilla to move to Memphis, Tennessee, he told her the relationship with Wood was over, but she describes, later, finding a packet of love letters from Wood in the attic at Graceland.
-However, according to Elvis's own words, he did not make love to Anita Wood the whole four years he was with her.
+However, according to Elvis's own words, he did not have sex with Anita Wood the whole four years he was with her.
 "Just to a point," he said, "then I stopped.
 It was difficult for her too, but that's just how I feel."

 Presley admitted he had a number of affairs with some of the women who co-starred in his films, but all the relationships were before he met Priscilla and "meant nothing."
 Nevertheless, she understood these affairs were going on, while he was professing love to Anita Wood.

 In a televised interview on January 14, 2005, with Larry King on CNN's Larry King Live, Anita Wood said that following media reports of a girlfriend in Germany, Elvis "had me believing that she (Priscilla) was just a friend, that daddy was in the Army with him, and there was nothing to it, whatsoever."

 Priscilla also writes of other times she became suspicious of Elvis' infidelity.
 One such time was when Elvis released "(Marie's the Name) His Latest Flame"; Priscilla wondered, at that time, if Elvis was dating a girl named Marie.